askonomm/lava/README.md

 ### Linux & macOS

 1. Open your terminal / shell
-2. Run `curl -s https://raw.githubusercontent.com/soynomm/bloggo/master/install.sh | bash`
+2. Run `curl -s https://raw.githubusercontent.com/askonomm/lava/master/install.sh | bash`

 ### Windows

-1. Download the `bloggo.exe` executable from the [latest release](https://github.com/soynomm/bloggo/releases)
+1. Download the `lava.exe` executable from the [latest release](https://github.com/askonomm/lava/releases)
-3. Run it with `.\bloggo.exe` (or add it to PATH to access globally as `bloggo`)
+3. Run it with `.\lava.exe` (or add it to PATH to access globally as `bloggo`)

 ### Java

-To run it on any platform that has Java, you'll need Java 11+, download the `bloggo.jar` file and run it with `java -jar bloggo.jar`.
+To run it on any platform that has Java, you'll need Java 11+, download the `lava.jar` file and run it with `java -jar lava.jar`.

 ## Updating

-To update any previous version you might have, simply overwrite/replace your existing Bloggo executable with a new one.
+To update any previous version you might have, simply overwrite/replace your existing Lava executable with a new one.

 ## Usage

-Using Bloggo is straight-forward in that you just need to have a resources' directory that contains everything your static website needs, like a `config.json` file for configuration, a `layout.hbs` file for the website template as well as a `content` directory inside the resources' directory for all the content files that make up your website.
+Using Lava is straight-forward in that you just need to have a resources' directory that contains everything your static website needs, like a `config.json` file for configuration, a `layout.hbs` file for the website template as well as a `content` directory inside the resources' directory for all the content files that make up your website.

 ### Directory structure

-By default, Bloggo is looking for a resources' directory called `resources` (you can specify any other directory by calling `bloggo -r {directory}` or `bloggo --resources {directory}`).
+By default, Lava is looking for a resources' directory called `resources` (you can specify any other directory by calling `lava -r {directory}` or `lava --resources {directory}`).
 The resources' directory structure needs to look like this:

 - resources/